 - Partial U-Pass Subsidy: $82

 How to apply

 Fill out the Subsidy form and follow the steps.
-Applications accepted until January 30, 2020.
+Applications now closed.

 Current applicants will receive notification of their status by the end of February.
 Successful applicants will receive the funds as a credit in their SSC account in March.